astridx/meinblog/content/posts/ubuntu_docker-lamp/9ubuntu-docker-lamp-verwenden-eigene-domain-en.md

   - Joomla
 ---

 _Docker_ simplifies the administration of software in containers. _Docker Compose_ is a tool that simplifies working with multiple containers.

 This is about _docker-lamp_ and specifically how special domains are created. _docker-lamp_ is a software that provides prebuilt images, containers and scripts to help you develop on a web server.
-In this part we will create a separate domain.
+In this part we will create a separate domain.<!-- \index{docker-lamp! domain} -->

 ## Requirements